More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Materials and Methods

 \subsection{Stimuli and experimental procedures}

 Speech stimuli of four expressive styles were constructed: scrambled, descriptive, dialogue, and exciting.
-For the scrambled and descriptive styles, we synthesized speech with \textit{Amazon Polly} from transcribed radio weather reports; the descriptive style used the original text, while the scrambled style used a scrambled version.
+The scrambled and descriptive style stimuli were synthesized with \textit{Amazon Polly} from transcribed radio weather reports; the descriptive style used the original text, while the scrambled style used a word-level scrambled version.
 Dialogue-style stimuli were sourced from a local community radio program, and exciting-style stimuli were curated from a radio drama.
+While the scrambled and descriptive styles consist of single-talker speech, the dialogue and exciting styles include two or more talkers.
+Including multi-talker scenario was a methodological choice to enhance ecological validity, as well as to create cognitively challenging conditions that demand both sensory and cognitive resources.
+These complex scenarios open up the potential to reveal subtle SCD-induced neural changes, which could otherwise be masked while listening to simple, single-talker speech.

-From an initial set of eight stimuli per style, we recruited a separate group of participants to rate them on perceived valence, arousal, and dominance.
-Then a K-means clustering ($k$=4) was conducted on these ratings and the four stimuli from each style that were closest to their respective cluster center were selected for the present study.
+From an initial set of eight stimuli per style, we recruited an independent group of 24 (12F) raters (age $= 22.0 \pm 2.8$) to evaluate the perceived valence, arousal, and dominance of these recordings.
+Then, we conducted K-means clustering ($k=4$) on the 3D Valence-Arousal-Dominance (VAD) space.
+For each style, we selected four out of eight stimuli that were closest to their respective cluster center for the subsequent EEG study (average ratings in Table \ref{tab:averaged_ratings}).
+The standard deviation (SD) of the fundamental frequency (F0) and root-mean-square (RMS) amplitude of selected stimuli were also computed.
+As shown in Table 1, the dialogue and exciting styles exhibited higher F0 or intensity SD, revealing their richer prosodic nature.